ostapneko/gratte-papier/README.md

 Scanned document management.

 Gratte Papier takes scanned documents in batch, store them in a folder, tag and OCR them.
-You can then search for them via the command line or a web application(gratte-server).
+You can then search for them via the command line or a minimal web front-end.

 This is a very early release.